pulumi/terraform-provider-aws/website/docs/r/securityhub_standards_control.markdown

 Disable/enable Security Hub standards control in the current region.

-The `aws_securityhub_standards_control` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.
-When you _delete_ this resource configuration, Terraform "abandons" resource as is and just removes it from the state.
+The `aws_securityhub_standards_control` behaves differently from normal resources, in that The provider does not _create_ this resource, but instead "adopts" it into management.
+When you _delete_ this resource configuration, the provider "abandons" resource as is and just removes it from the state.

 ## Example Usage